oxfordmmm/piezo/NOMENCLATURE.md

 As such, it is recommended that any synonymous mutations are treated as such when parsing into GARC.

+### Minor populations

+GARC also allows for specification of a mutation being a minor population/minor allele.
+E.g if a VCF has a row detailing coverage `98,2` with a `0/0` call, the call is a reference call, but there is also some evidence of an alt call (2 reads supporting this).

+In cases in which there are multiple minor population calls within a single codon (e.g we have minor calls for bases 1 and 2 of a codon), the coverage reported for the amino acid mutation should be the lowest of the two.

+**NOTE:** Any minor call will hit default rules if no specific rule exists for it.

+These can be conveyed in one of two ways:

+#### Coverage

+Mutations can be defined by the number of reads which support this call:
+`rpoB@S450L:2` has exactly 2 reads supporting a mutation call of `rpoB@S450L`

+#### Fractional read support

+Mutations can also use FRS rather than coverage to support minor population calls.
+FRS is the fraction of all reads for this base which support this call: `reads supporting / total reads at this base`.
+In the above example, the FRS interpretation would be `rpoB@S450L:0.02`

+**NOTE:** For consistency, it is recommended to only utilise one of these representations in a catalogue. `gumpy` is capable of generating mutations in both formats, but a catalogue of mixed coverage and FRS may cause some issues.

+#### Minor multi-mutations

+As a minor population's muttion is a valid mutation in GARC, according to the `multi-mutation` rule, they can be chained together to provide a highly specific mutation.

+This may look like `rpoB@S450L:2&rpoB@A451V:3`

 ## Backus–Naur form (BNF)
 ### Catalogue BNF
 This is a definition of the grammar acceptable to use within a catalogue.